0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-sdk.md

    ```
 With these commands, the Flutter SDK creates a new project from scratch.

-3. With this, Flutter creates your app:
+3. Flutter creates your app.

 4. Change your directory to your app: